 Pouring & Curing

-Now pour the Liquid Plastic, making sure to get every part of your table.
+Now pour the deep cast resin, making sure to get every part of your table.
 We want to pop any remaining air bubbles.
-I'm using a torch but a heat gun also works.
-As you may have noticed, this pour is a lot thicker than the recommended inch and 3/4, but you can do thicker pours if you have proper heat dissipation.
-So I'm going to set up these two fans to help dissipate some of the heat that's created from the reaction.
-You only need to turn on the fans when the temperature reaches around 30 degrees Celsius, 86 Fahrenheit, or around 6 to 8 hours after the pour.
+We used a torch, but a heat gun also works.
+As you may have noticed, this pour is a lot thicker than the recommended 1.5inch depth, but you can do thicker pores if you have proper heat dissipation.
+So, we’re going to set up these two fans to help dissipate some of the heat that’s generated during the curing process.
+You only need to turn on the fans when the temperature approaches 30 degrees Celsius, or 86 Fahrenheit, and that occurs around 6 to 8 hours after the pour.
 If you’re going to exceed 1.5 inches in a single pour, make sure you use an infrared thermometer to keep an eye on the temperature.
-Now we're going to let it cure for a full 72 hours.
-Ok, it's been three days and now and it's time to unscrew the mold.
-Remove the sides and the back gently with either a putty knife or a crowbar.
+Now we’re going to let it cure for a full 72 hours.
+Ok it’s been three days, and now it’s time to unscrew the mold.
+Remove the sides and the back gently with either a putty knife or a pry bar.

 Finishing the River Table

-You can finish the table with a belt sander like I did, or you can use a planer or even a router with a router sled jig.
-Once flat and smooth on both sides, it's time to start sanding.
-Always start small and then slowly increase the grit.
-For this project, I sanded the wood all the way up to 220 grit.
-I sanded the epoxy to a 320 wet-sand, removing all the marks from the previous sandpaper.
-I want my table to have a satin look, so we finished it with two coats of Osmo Polyx-oil clear satin hardware oil finish, but for a durable glossy look, you could always use our UVPoxy for a more glossy finish.
+You can finish the tabletop with a belt sander, like we did, or you can use a planer, or even a router with a router sled jig.
+Once it’s flat and smooth on both sides, it’s time to start sanding.
+Always start coarse and slowly increase to a finer grit.
+For this project, we sanded the wood all the way up to 220 grit.
+We sanded the epoxy section to a 320 wet-sand, removing all the marks from the previous rounds of sanding.
+We wanted the table to have a satin look, so we finished it with two coats of Osmo Polyx-oil clear satin hardware oil finish, but for a durable glossy look, you could always use our UVPoxy crystal clear coating resin as a final topcoat.

-Just like that, we've turned reclaimed wood into a beautiful one-of-a-kind table you'd be proud to display in your living room.
-Thanks so much for watching, I really hope that you enjoyed seeing how a table like this comes together.
-If you want to see more videos like this one you can subscribe to our YouTube channel, and while you’re there, be sure to click the notification bell, and hit the like button.
+And just like that, we’ve turned reclaimed wood into a beautiful one-of-a-kind coffee table you’d be proud to display in your living room.
+Thanks so much for watching, we really hope you enjoyed seeing how a table like this comes together.
+If you want to see more videos like this one, you can subscribe to our YouTube channel, and while you’re there, be sure to click the notification bell, and hit the like button.
 You can also like and follow us on Facebook, and Instagram, and visit us any time at ecopoxy.com.